markjivko/rest-object-tree/README.md

 Choose one of the predefined generators or create a new one in `src/generator/*.js`.

+This project uses `.mustache` files as templates.

 ### 1.2.
 Serve

-Launch the REST API and its documentation:
+Launch the REST API and its OpenAPI v3 documentation:

 ```
 npm run serve